 (ii.)
-A maximum of 10 points will be given to owners (individual(s), corporation(s), or in the case of a limited partnership, the general partner(s)) who have previous successful experience in the development of multifamily housing.
+A maximum of 10 points will be given to owners (individual(s), shareholders, members, corporation(s), or in the case of a limited partnership, the general partner(s)) who have previous successful experience in the development of multifamily housing within the last fifteen (15) years.
 Mobile home developments, hospitals, sanitariums, life care facilities, or intermediate care facilities are not considered multifamily housing for purposes of qualifying for points.
 The owner may include experience gained as an owner in another firm, but not as an employee of another firm.
-Applicants with less than five (5) calendar years of combined experience in developing (and owning) Housing Credit or HOME properties in Alabama must agree to allow AHFA to perform on site physical inspections of applicant's existing properties, prior to scoring the applicant's application, based on a selection process determined by AHFA.
-The selection will be made based on applicant's Schedule of Real Estate Owned, which is to be submitted at the time of application.
-All costs related to the AHFA required inspections shall be at the expense of applicant and shall be received by AHFA before the inspection.
-AHFA may terminate applicant's application if, at a minimum, any projects inspected have construction deficiencies, health and safety violations, uninhabitable, non-rent ready units or federal housing standard violations.
 Applicants must currently own the properties listed for development points.

-10 points (1000+ units or 10+ projects) 9 points (900 - 999 units or 9 projects) 8 points (800 - 899 units or 8 projects) 7 points (700 - 799 units or 7 projects) 6 points (600 - 699 units or 6 projects) 5 points (500 - 599 units or 5 projects)
+10 points (1000+ units or 10+ projects) 9 points (700 - 999 units or 7 - 9 projects) 6 points (400 - 699 units or 4 - 6 projects) 3 points (100 - 399 units or 1 - 3 projects)